A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Disclosure

 \section{Disclosure}

 Large language models (Claude, Anthropic) were used as principal writing, analysis, and implementation tools during the preparation of this manuscript.
-All scientific claims, experimental designs, empirical results, and theoretical contributions are the author's own.
-The author takes full responsibility for the content.
+All scientific claims, experimental designs, empirical results, and theoretical contributions are my own.
+I take full responsibility for the content.